 - Make sense of a whole variety of challenges that belong to management and leadership roles - whether formal or not - in the NHS, many of which arise from a complex interaction between ethical, political and personal considerations

-For more details on the programme and how to apply, please visit the MSc Healthcare Management webpage.
+For more details and how to apply, please visit the MSc Healthcare Management webpage.

 Intercalated BSc (iBSc)